thorbjoernl/anki-passfail3/config.md

 **decks** (Default: []): A list of deck names.
 Note that nested decks are not automatically included.
 Including "Main" does *not* apply to "Main::A"; each subdeck must be listed individually.

 **mode** (Default: "whitelist"): Sets how the deck list should be interpreted.
 If whitelist timebased grading *only* applies to the listed decks.
-If blacklist timebased grading applies to *all* decks except the listed ones.
+If blacklist timebased grading applies to *all* decks except the listed ones. "include" and "exclude" are treated as synonyms for "whitelist" and "blacklist", respectively.